dosyago/floppsy/README.md

 ## Latest News

-TIFUHASH passes Dieharder and PractRand.
+TIFUHASH passes Dieharder, SMHashrr and PractRand.
 Oooh yeah!

 Testing on 1 Gb initially produced 1 FAILED ( rgb_lagged_sums 31 ), and I concluded this was because the test was looping the 1 Gb input so many times and finding correlations that otherwise were not present.
 When I truncated the input to a large prime less than 1 Gb this test passed, adding support for my theory as to why it failed.
 Oooh yeah!